Kwon770/instagram-clone/document/graphql-api.md

 **If you will request data in data of data, you must use**

-This is Query you must handle.
+This is the Query you must handle.
 It request userName in user of comments.

 ```
 {